lisaquera/disaster_data/README.md

 Files:
 * disaster_messages.csv and disaster_categories.csv provide the dataset of text messages labeled by FigureEight with 36 potential categories.
 * DisasterResponse.db table dmessages
-* Model file is classifier.pkl
 * process_data.py
 * training_classifier.py
 * run.py
-* webappUI defined with master.html and go.html in templates
+* webappUI is defined with master.html and go.html in templates
+* requirements.txt is a pip freeze from the Workspace
+* Model file classifier.pkl is larger than github limit of 25mb so not included

 ## Dataset Class Compositions